Why did Hudson Boosters implement this program?

 The program requirements were chosen specifically to be easy to attain.
 The opportunities will happen both during your child’s game and during other games, on weekends, before/after the seasons and also during Hudson Booster Days around the 4th of July.
 You will be able to work hours that are NOT during your child’s games which frees you up to sit and enjoy their games.

 There should be plenty of opportunities to put hours in.
 And any member of your family may work the hours for the requirement as long as they are logged under your family’s name.

 For which leagues does the volunteer program apply?

 Applicable baseball leagues: Junior League, Senior League, Major League, all traveling teams

 Applicable softball leagues: Junior Fast Pitch, Senior Fast Pitch, Major Fast Pitch, all traveling teams

 If you have one child in any of those leagues, you will have the requirement.

 If I have multiple children playing do we need to work extra hours?

-The six hour requirement is per child with a maximum hour requirement of 8 hours per family.
+The four hour requirement is per child with a maximum hour requirement of 8 hours per family.
 If you have at least one child playing in any of the applicable leagues your family will have the obligation.